 If you plan to detox, it's a good idea to seek the help of a professional.
 A professional can monitor you and help treat any withdrawal symptoms you may have to increase the chances of a successful detox.
 An is one of the experts who can help.
 Addiction psychiatrists focus on evaluating, diagnosing, and treating patients who have an addiction.

 After detox, the real challenge begins.
 Staying off drugs.
 Our brains are unusual.
 They will change quickly as they become addicted and become programmed to serve that drug.
 They won't feel pleasure unless they take the drugs.
 Even though the drugs are bad for them, they'll still take them.

-Once they are off drugs, the brain takes a long while to recover.
-It still craves the drug, and it may take weeks to months to even a year for the brain to revert to its normal function.
+Once off drugs, the brain can take a long while to recover.
+It still craves the drug, and it may take weeks, months, or even a year for the brain to revert to its normal function.
 This is where

-Even when you're clean, it takes a good while for your brain to recover from the changes the substance made to it.
+Even when you're clean, it takes a while for your brain to recover from the changes the substance made to it.
 You may relapse thanks to certain triggers that will tell your brain that you need the substance.

-Thinking About The Past
+Thinking About The Past Getty/AnnaStills